KidPudel/Iggy-s-Vault/languages/golang/Golang Backend Interview Preparation.md

 [[segmented stack in go]]

-- When and where do you make your own interfaces
+- When and where do you make your own interfaces when you want to create a "component" that doesn't care what is the other's "component's" implementation for example when you want to swap crypto processor
 - How do you handle errors in Go

 - When and where do you use panic and recover